James Charles Phillips

 James Charles Phillips (born March 9, 1933) is an American physicist and a member of the National Academy of Sciences (1978).
-Phillips invented the exact theory of the ionicity of chemical bonding in semiconductors, as well as new theories of compacted networks (including glasses, high temperature superconductors, and proteins).
+He invented the exact theory of the ionicity of chemical bonding in semiconductors, as well as new theories of compacted networks (including glasses, high temperature superconductors, and proteins).
+He is known for having developed the rigidity theory to study glass alloys and later protein evolution.